 IS THERE DISCRIMINATION IN THE MILITARY?

 The military claims it treats everyone the same, regardless of skin color; but in reality, it has serious problems with inequality in the ranks.
-One study found that even though the number of women, African Americans, Asians and "Hispanics" have increased over time, they are less likely to get promoted than white males and continue to be under-represented in the senior officer ranks (Rand report TR1159, 2012).
+People of color are less likely to get promoted than white members of the military.